Cysharp/MemoryPack/README.md

 let person2 = Person.deserialize(buffer);
 ```

-We're also providing `MemoryPack.AspNetCoreMvcFormatter` package, you can add `MemoryPackInputFormatter`, `MemoryPackOutputFormatter` to ASP.NET Core MVC.
+The `MemoryPack.AspNetCoreMvcFormatter` package adds `MemoryPack` input and output formatters for ASP.NET Core MVC.
+You can add `MemoryPackInputFormatter`, `MemoryPackOutputFormatter` to ASP.NET Core MVC with the following code.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);